-Having always had an interest in drug development, Sophie Harrison chose to study BSc (Hons) Physiology and Pharmacology as she wasn’t sure which career path to take and the course offered “anatomy understanding as well as pharmacokinetics.”
+Having always had an interest in drug development, Sophie Harrison chose to study BSc (Hons) Physiology and Pharmacology at the University of Central Lancashire as the course offered “anatomy understanding as well as pharmacokinetics”, and at the time she was unsure of which career path to take.

-Now, Sophie works as a Clinical Trial Assistant at MAC Clinical Research in Manchester.
-Her duties include performing phase 1 clinical trials, laboratory work and clinical work – analysis, blood sampling, venepuncture, ECG and EEGs.
+Following graduation in 2017, Sophie got a job working as a Clinical Trial Assistant at MAC Clinical Research in Manchester.
+Her duties included performing phase 1 clinical trials, laboratory work and clinical work – analysis, blood sampling, venepuncture, ECG and EEGs.
+Since then, she has transferred to the Blackpool site where she now works in late phase studies as a Study Coordinator.

 “I previously worked in a pharmacy dispensing drugs, it gave me an interest in the mode of action of drugs on the body” Sophie said.
 “I found the Drugs from Discovery to Use and Abuse module the most interesting therefore my degree helped me choose a career path.”